Exclusive: Venezuela eyes first-ever refining of foreign oil - documents

 In May, the country produced 1.53 million bpd of crude, according to numbers delivered to OPEC, but other sources put the figure at 1.39 million bpd, which would be the lowest monthly output since the 1950s.

-If PDVSA chooses to run the imported crude, one of two scenarios outlined in the planning documents, the imports would alleviate a lack of domestic lighter crudes needed at the refineries, which have been running at about a third of their capacity.
-It could use Russia’s Urals, Iranian Light or Angola’s Girassol, according to the documents.
+If PDVSA chooses to refine the imported crude, one of two scenarios outlined in documents showing its production, supply and contract requirements, the imports would alleviate a lack of domestic lighter crudes needed at the refineries, which have been running at about a third of their capacity.
+It could use Russian, Iranian or Angolan crudes, according to the documents.

 “The larger processing of crude would increase our fuel availability.
-It would also decrease the requirements (to import) of vacuum gasoil and diesel,” one of the documents said.
+It would also decrease the requirements (to import) of vacuum gasoil and diesel,” said one of the documents prepared in May.

-The alternative, not using imported crude, would mean the shortfall in fuel contracts would increase, the document showed.
+The alternative, not using imported crude, would mean the shortfall in fulfilling contracts to supply fuel would increase, the document showed.
 Most of these fuel contracts cover oil-for-loans with Chinese and Russian companies.

-As of June 13, two tankers holding Urals crude were waiting in Venezuelan waters to discharge, according to Thomson Reuters vessel tracking data.
+As of June 13, two tankers holding Russian Urals crude were waiting in Venezuelan waters to discharge, according to Thomson Reuters vessel tracking data.
 One of the two, the Advantage Atom, is waiting near its Amuay refinery.

-Venezuela in January started routine imports of Urals crude to supply Cuban refineries, spending nearly $440 million on the purchases for its Socialist ally.
+Venezuela in January started routine imports of Urals crude to supply Cuban refineries, spending nearly $440 million on the purchases for its Caribbean ally.

 The Urals cargoes had been discharged in Curacao for transfer to Cuba, but since Conoco began seizing PDVSA’s Caribbean assets, tankers arriving from Russia have been diverted to Venezuela’s Paraguana Refining Center (CRP), which includes its Amuay and Cardon refineries.